Celestial Objects as Strongly-Interacting Non-Annihilating Dark Matter Detectors: Results

 \subsection{Comparison with the Existing Constraints}

-In Fig.~\ref{exclusion}, we show the existing constraints on DM-nucleon scattering cross-section (gray-shaded regions) for comparison.
+In Fig.~\ref{exclusion}, we show the existing constraints on spin-independent DM-nucleon scattering cross-section (gray-shaded regions) for comparison.
 The existing constraints can be classified into three broad categories: astrophysical, cosmological, and terrestrial.
 Constraints obtained from the terrestrial direct detection experiments (labeled as Terrestrial detectors)~\cite{XENON:2017vdw,CRESST:2017ues,CRESST:2019jnq,CDMS:2002moo} are primarily based on non-observation of any anomalous scattering signature in the underground as well as in the surface detectors.
-We take these constraints from the summary plots in~\cite{Kavanagh:2017cru,Digman:2019wdm}.
+We take these constraints from the summary plots in~\cite{Kavanagh:2017cru,Digman:2019wdm,Carney:2022gse}.
 Cosmological constraints, such as Planck measurements of temperature and polarization anisotropy of the cosmic microwave background (labeled as CMB)~\cite{Gluscevic:2017ywp,Boddy:2018wzy}, and Milky Way satellite observations (labeled as MW satellites)~\cite{DES:2020fxi,Nadler:2019zrb} are also shown for comparison.
 Astrophysical constraints, such as disk stability~\cite{Starkman:1990nj}, interstellar gas cooling~\cite{Chivukula:1989cc}, and Galactic Center gas-cloud heating~\cite{Bhoonah:2018wmw,Bhoonah:2020dzs} are typically weaker than the constraints obtained from the Milky Way satellite observations, and therefore, are not shown for clarity.
-Very recently, a shallow-depth experiment carried out at the University of Chicago (labeled as Chicago)~\cite{Cappiello:2020lbk} provides a novel constraint on strongly-interacting heavy DM, and we show it in Fig.~\ref{exclusion}.
-Large panels of etched plastic, situated aboard the Skylab Space Station also provide stringent exclusion limits on DM-nucleon interactions (labeled as Skylab)~\cite{Starkman:1990nj,1994PhDT.........1M,Bhoonah:2020fys}.
+Very recently, a shallow-depth experiment carried out at the University of Chicago (labeled as Chicago)~\cite{Cappiello:2020lbk} provides a stringent constraint on strongly-interacting heavy DM, and we show it in Fig.~\ref{exclusion}.
+MAJORANA demonstrator at the Sanford underground research facility~\cite{Clark:2020mna} and DEAP-3600 detector at SNOLAB~\cite{DEAPCollaboration:2021raj} also provide exclusions on strongly-interacting heavy DM interactions $(m_{\chi} \gtrsim 10^8\,\rm{GeV})$.
+However, since these exclusions do not cover any additional parameter space in Fig.~\ref{exclusion}, as compared to the ``Terrestrial detectors"~\cite{Carney:2022gse}, they are not shown.
+Large panels of etched plastic, situated aboard the Skylab Space Station provide novel exclusion limits on DM-nucleon interactions (labeled as Skylab)~\cite{Starkman:1990nj,Wandelt:2000ad,Bhoonah:2020fys}.
 Rocket-based X-ray Quantum Calorimetry (XQC) experiment~\cite{Erickcek:2007jv}, and searches for DM tracks in ancient underground mica~\cite{Price:1986ky,Bramante:2018tos} probe strongly-interacting heavy DM.
-However, the XQC limit and the mica limit mostly apply for $m_{\chi} \leq 10^5$\,GeV and $m_{\chi} \geq 10^{10}$\,GeV, respectively, and hence, are not shown.
+However, the XQC limit and the mica limit primarily apply for $m_{\chi} \leq 10^5$\,GeV and $m_{\chi} \geq 10^{10}$\,GeV, respectively, and hence, are not shown.
 Finally, constraints obtained from cosmic ray silicon detector satellite (IMP7/8), and balloon-borne experiment (IMAX)~\cite{Wandelt:2000ad} are not based on detailed analyses in peer-reviewed papers, and therefore, are not shown in Fig.~\ref{exclusion}.